ZiweiJia/EE450-project/README.md

   - Calculate the Score and return it back to the scheduler server.

 **Makefile** <br>
-  - Receiver client location parameter.
-  - Create the TCP socket and connect to the scheduler server.
+  - Execute the set of the tasks above.
-  - Send the client location message to scheduler server and receiver the result.